 Transport Layer Security (TLS) guarantees encrypted communications between a client and a web server via HTTPS.
 It replaces the now deprecated Secured Sockets Layer (SSL) protocol.
 When web traffic is encrypted with TLS, users see a green padlock in their browser window, near the URL box.

-You can manage the TLS version that your domain uses when proxied through Cloudflare by setting the Minimum TLS Version within the Edge Certificates tab of the SSL/TLS app of the Cloudflare dashboard.
+You can manage the TLS version that your domain uses when proxied through Cloudflare by setting the Minimum TLS Version in the Crypto app of the Cloudflare dashboard.

 Selecting a minimum version ensures that all subsequent, newer versions of the protocol are also supported.
 TLS 1.0 is the version that Cloudflare sets by default for all customers using certificate-based encryption.
 In this case, it means that Cloudflare also accepts requests encrypted with all TLS versions beyond 1.0.

 To properly test supported TLS versions, attempt a request to your Cloudflare domain while specifying a TLS version.
 For example, to use the curl command to test TLS 1.1 (replace www.example.com with your Cloudflare domain and hostname):

 If the TLS version is blocked by Cloudflare, the TLS handshake does not complete and instead returns errors such as:

 For guidance on which TLS version to use, review the information outlined below.

 Understand TLS versions

 A higher TLS version implies a stronger cryptographic standard.
 TLS 1.2 includes fixes for known vulnerabilities found in previous versions.

 As of June 2018, TLS 1.2 is the version required by the Payment Card Industry (PCI) Security Standards Council.
 Cloudflare recommends migrating to TLS 1.2 to comply with the PCI requirement.